L I Y S F

-On 29th July 2014, participants at the London International Youth Science Forum, travelled all around the country for National Visits to Research & Scientific Establishments.
+On 29th July 2014, participants at the London International Youth Science Forum traveled all around the country for National Visits to Research & Scientific Establishments.
 Here are a few things that our participants got up to!

 1. Rolls Royce